Don’t be reckless, NMA cautions vaccinated persons

 in the country.

-Tomori in his speech titled: “Vaccine Production In Nigeria: The Role Of The Government”, said that there was a need for government to remove bureaucracies that hinder synergies in vaccine development.
+Tomori in his speech titled: “Vaccine Production In Nigeria: The Role Of The Government”, said that there was a need for government to remove bureaucracies that hinders synergies in vaccine development.

 The virologist appealed that the government should make the facts available to people to enable them decide, bridge mistrust and invest.